 Several common themes recur in the now fragile notebooks: Nature, Technology (including gears, cogwheels, screws and pulleys), aviation and vision, to name a few.
-Upon the death of Leonardo Da Vinci, the notebooks were given to his long-time information and published only a portion of the volumes.
+Upon the death of Leonardo Da Vinci, the notebooks were given to his long-time friend, Count Francesco Melzi.
+Melzi did not fully comprehend the value of the information and published only a portion of the volumes.
 He placed the notebooks in his home where they were viewed by guests who sometimes took pages with them as souvenirs.
 After Melzi's death, an additional 13 Da Vinci notebooks disappeared and soon pages were scattered across Europe.
 Da Vinci's notebook extracts were published in 1883 and about half of them have not yet resurfaced so far.
 It is easy to imagine that had the notebooks been published earlier, the history of science might have been completely changed.